epfl-ada/ada-2020-project-milestone-p3-p3_atadata/README.md

 A list of internal milestones up until project milestone P4.
 Add here a sketch of your planning for the next project milestone.
 ## Questions for TAs (optional)
 Add here any questions you have for us related to the proposed project.

+## Ideas :

+* Form clusters using unsupervised learning and see if they are meaningful.
+But using which input data ?
+* Try to get the dataset with the messages, and then.
+Use a state of the art classifier (BERT)
+* Think about the behaviour of the players after the betrayal
+* ???